AgentTen/derf/README.md

 Use specific terms a user is likely to recognize.
 For example, if you give textual feedback for plane detection, a user not familiar with technical definitions might mistake the word "plane" as referring to aircraft.

 Fall back gracefully if tracking fails, and allow the user to reset tracking if their experience isn't working as expected.
-See the `restartExperience` button and method in this example's `ViewController` class.
-The `use3DOFTrackingFallback` variable controls whether to switch to a lower-fidelity session configuration when tracking quality is poor.
+In this example's `ViewController` class, see the [`session(_:cameraDidChangeTrackingState:)`](https://developer.apple.com/documentation/arkit/arsessionobserver/2887450-session) for a way to temporarily use lower-fidelity tracking, and the the `restartExperience` button and method for resetting tracking.

 **Help users understand the relationship of your app's virtual content to the real world.** Use visual cues in your UI that react to changes in camera position relative to virtual content.

-The focus square disappears after the user places an object in the scene, and reappears when the user points the camera away from the object.
+In this sample, the focus square disappears after the user places an object in the scene, and reappears when the user points the camera away from the object.

-The `Plane` class in this example handles visualization of real-world planes detected by ARKit.
-Its `createOcclusionNode` and `updateOcclusionNode` methods create invisible geometry that realistically obscures virtual content.

 ## Direct Manipulation